damienemmerson/ST-Edge-SomfyConnexoon/README.md

 # Somfy Connexoon Edge Driver
-Smartthings Edge Driver for Somfy Connexoon.
+This is a Smartthings Edge Driver for Somfy Connexoon.

-The driver has been developed for Connexoon (RTS) devices and works only for Somfy RTS blinds.
-More Somfy RTS devices can be added - Just ask me!
+The driver has been developed to work with Connexoon (RTS) hubs and currently only supports the discovery of Somfy RTS blinds.
+More Somfy RTS devices can be added (Roller shutters, Windows, Curtains, etc) - Just ask me!

 ## Prerequisites
 - Smartthings Hub